If you’re looking to get your forklift license, now is a great time.

 PROS

-Convenient: Access course materials on your computer, tablet, or smartphone
+Convenient: You can access course materials on your computer, tablet, or smartphone.

 CONS

-Limited support: Have questions on the material?
-You may have to do your own research to get the answers
+Limited support: If you have questions on the material.
+You may have to research to get the answers.

 Where to find online forklift training programs